How to Choose and Use a Random Orbital Sander

 Step 4: The 80→120→180 ladder — never skip a rung

-Here is the rule I have been preaching since 2009 and it has never failed me.
+The rule I’ve been preaching since 2009 and it has never failed me.
 Start at 80 grit to remove the old finish or flatten the surface.
 Go to 120 grit to remove the scratches the 80 left behind.
 Go to 180 grit to remove the scratches the 120 left behind.
 That’s it.
 Do not jump 80 to 180 — the 180 paper cannot remove an 80-grit scratch in any sensible timeframe; you’ll just polish around it and the swirl will show under finish.
 Do not start at 120 because the surface “looks okay” — if the old finish needs removing, you need 80.
 The ladder is non-negotiable.
+The number of swirl-mark callbacks I’ve taken over the years all traced back to skipping a rung.

 Step 5: Use the pencil trick between grits

-Before you start each grit, scribble pencil lines diagonally across the surface — light squiggles, every 100 mm or so.
+Before you start each grit, scribble pencil lines diagonally across the surface — light squiggles every 100 mm or so.
 Sand at that grit until every pencil line is gone.
 That tells you, objectively, that the grit has done its job and removed the previous grit’s scratches.
 If you skip this and just “sand for a bit”, you’ll move up to the next grit while 80-grit scratches are still hiding under glare.
-The pencil never lies.
+The pencil never lies and it costs nothing.

 Step 6: Aussie hardwood gotcha — change paper before it glazes

-On jarrah, spotted gum or blackbutt you will get 30–60 seconds out of an 80-grit disc before it starts to glaze.
-You’ll see it: the surface goes shiny and grey instead of matte and tan, and the sander stops cutting and starts skating.
+On jarrah, spotted gum, blackbutt or merbau you’ll get 30–60 seconds out of an 80-grit disc before it starts to glaze.
+You’ll see it: surface goes shiny and grey instead of matte and tan, and the sander stops cutting and starts skating.
 Stop.
-Pull the disc off (Granat and Abranet are hook-and-loop, takes two seconds) and put a fresh one on.
+Pull the disc off (Granat and Abranet are hook-and-loop, two seconds) and put a fresh one on.
 A glazed disc burnishes the timber, generates heat, and burns case-hardening into the surface that bleeds through stain and finish.
 On a 4 m deck plank in spotted gum you may go through four 80-grit discs.
-That is normal.
+That’s normal.
 Buying open-coat paper is what makes this affordable.
+For deck work where you actually shouldn’t be using a sander at all, see how to strip and re-stain a timber deck — chemical strip beats sanding every time on a real deck.

 Step 7: Sander technique — slow, overlapping, no pressure